My school doesn’t use letter (A, B, etc.) grades. How should I report my class grades in my application?

 Does the Young Scholars Program primarily provide boarding school scholarships?

 No, the primary purpose of the program is to find challenging and enriching educational experiences for Young Scholars.
 Educational advisers work with scholars and their families to learn about their local high school options, and, if appropriate, support the process of exploring other options.
 The program does not require or direct students to attend any type of school.
 In some cases, the program may provide support for private boarding school.

 How long will scholarship support continue?

-The Young Scholars Program is a unique scholarship program that is designed to support students from 8th grade through senior year of high school.
-Each school year, the foundation evaluates Cooke Young Scholars through a renewal process.
+The Young Scholars Program is designed to support students from 8th grade through senior year of high school.
+Each school year, the Foundation evaluates Cooke Young Scholars through a renewal process.
 Assuming program expectations are met by the scholar and family, the scholarship support continues through senior year of high school.

 Are there any mandatory requirements?